 This bursary is given in respect of the youngest child/children.
 It is not given in addition to any other award, and is not available for children in the Garden Cottage Nursery or Pre-Reception (Nursery).

-HM Forces Allowance
+Armed Forces Allowance

 Personnel who are eligible for the Boarding School Allowance are entitled to a 90% reduction in fees.